 The UK SMA Research Consortium was launched at the beginning of 2016 and is the first of its kind in the country, creating a unique environment for collaboration across different research themes which will lead to better understanding of how SMA affects the whole body, as well as looking at potential new treatments and the best ways of delivering them.

-The Consortium brings together 6 top SMA scientists in 4 top UK universities and, at £1.3 million, represents The SMA Trust’s biggest research grant to date.
-There are 2 teams in both Oxford & Edinburgh, 1 in London and 1 in Sheffield.
+The Consortium brings together 7 top SMA scientists in 5 top UK universities and at £1.3 million, represents The SMA Trust’s biggest research grant to date.
+There are 2 teams in both Oxford & Edinburgh, 1 in London, 1 in Sheffield and 1 in Keele.

 It was set up as a collaborative project in the hope that these 6 teams working together will accomplish more as a whole than if they were working on separate projects in 6 silos.